junxit/us-congress-bills-115/metadata.md

 - 2018-05-29 — Committee on the Judiciary discharged.
 - 2018-05-29 — Committee on the Judiciary discharged.
 - 2018-05-29 — Placed on the Union Calendar, Calendar No. 547.
+- 2018-07-10 — Considered under suspension of the rules. (consideration: CR H6030-6032)
+- 2018-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2655.
+- 2018-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-10 — Mr. Chabot moved to suspend the rules and pass the bill.
+- 2018-07-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6030-6031)
+- 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6030-6031)